iterative/dvc.org/content/docs/studio/get-started.md

 6. You can [submit new experiments] by changing hyperparameters and datasets.
    This triggers model training if your repository has appropriate CI/CD actions set up.

-7. To [track live metrics and plots][live-metrics-and-plots] of running experiments, set the `STUDIO_ACCESS_TOKEN` environment variable and use [DVCLive] in your training pipeline.

 ## Manage models